Laytoder/licensecorp-assessment/frontend/README.md

-# Task Management System Frontend
+# LicenseCorp Assessment Frontend

-This is the Next.js frontend for the Task Management System, providing a responsive UI for task management and real-time analytics.
+This is the Next.js frontend for the LicenseCorp Assessment, providing a responsive UI for task management and real-time analytics.

 ## Features